marcusoftnet/marcusoftnet.github.io/_posts/2015-01-21-this-is-how-you-tear-off-a-post-it.md

 ---
 layout: post
-title: Things I say often: NO!
+title: Things I say often NO!
 This is how you tear off a post-it
 author: Marcus Hammarberg
-date: 2015-01-21 07:01:10
+date: 2015-01-21T07:01:10.000Z
 tags:
   - Agile
   - Scrum
   - Kanban
   - Things I say often
 ---

 I've said this so often that we even wrote about it in the [Kanban In Action](http://bit.ly/theKanbanBook).
 It's not a book about tearing off post-it's but it's the printed kanban literature most geeky sidebar.